My belief is “a problem is never as permanent as the solution!"

 FDR deals with matters where those interested in the safety and wellbeing of any children are trying to agree on parenting or guardianship arrangements.
 Common areas of dispute include but not limited to:

-• Day-to-day care and contact arrangements
+• Day-to-day care and contact arrangements - in the past known as “custody”

-• Choosing a school and extra-curricular activities
+• Medical stuff, school and extra-curricular activities

 • School holiday care